-In the retained earning case, incentives to use industrial foundations for control were non-existent or small until the mid-1960s because capital gains on long-term holdings were tax exempt for natural persons until 1966 (see Figure 6).
-The METR was therefore the same for industrial foundations and direct individual ownership until the introduction of the wealth tax, which somewhat increased the METR for personal ownership compared to foundations.
+In the retained earning case, incentives to use private foundations for control were non-existent or small until the mid-1960s because capital gains on long-term holdings were tax exempt for natural persons until 1966 (see Figure 6).
+The METR was therefore the same for private foundations and high-impact entrepreneurs until the introduction of the wealth tax, which somewhat increased the METR for personal ownership compared to foundations.

-In 1966, when the taxation of natural persons' capital gains on long-term holdings was introduced, the METR began to diverge substantially, and the incentives to use industrial foundations as a control vehicle increased.
-The METR increased further for DIO when the capital gains and wealth taxations were sharpened.
-The METR for DIO peaked in 1983 and decreased during the rest of the 1980s.
+In 1966, when the taxation of natural persons' capital gains on long-term holdings was introduced, the METR began to diverge substantially, and the incentives to use private foundations as means for control increased.
+The METR increased further for the entrepreneur when the capital gains and wealth taxations were sharpened.
+The entrepreneur's METR peaked in 1983 and decreased during the rest of the 1980s.

-Nevertheless, the tax incentives for using industrial foundations were high from the mid-1960s until the 1990-1991 tax reform, which substantially reduced the METR for DIO.
-The abolishment of the wealth tax in 2007 further decreased the METR for DIO, and since then, the difference in the METR between DIO and the foundation has been approximately 10 percentage points.
+Nevertheless, the tax incentives for using private foundations were high from the mid-1960s until the 1990-1991 tax reform, which substantially reduced the METR for high-impact entrepreneurs.
+The abolishment of the wealth tax in 2007 further decreased the high-impact entrepreneur's METR, and since then, the difference in the METR between the entrepreneur and the foundation has been approximately 10 percentage points.

 Finally, we turn to the debt case in Figure 7.
-As described in footnote 34 debt financing is of less relevance when analyzing industrial foundations since it is not related to exercise control through ownership.
-However, debt financing is an option and the analysis is included for completeness.
-Foundations had no tax advantage before World War I. After the War, particularly since the end of the 1930s and throughout the entire period until the 1990s, there was a strong tax incentive to use industrial foundations, ignoring the cash flow effect.
+Foundations had no tax advantage before World War I. After the War, particularly since the end of the 1930s and throughout the entire period until the 1990s, there was a strong incentive to use private foundations as a means of control, ignoring the cash flow effect.
 The sharp spikes in the figures during World War I, for example, are due to inflation (and deflation) peaks.
 With higher inflation, companies will compensate the investor with a higher interest rate (which ceteris paribus reduces the METR), but they affect taxed versus non-taxed owners differently.
 If the nominal interest income is highly taxed, the rise in income will not be enough to outweigh the personal cost of inflation.
-Hence, tax-privileged owners will benefit from the higher interest rates companies have to pay when inflation is high.39
+Hence, tax-privileged owners will benefit from the higher interest rates companies have to pay when inflation is high.33

-38 Lower inflation contributed to reducing the METR for high-impact entrepreneurs as well as for foundations.
+32 Lower inflation contributed to reducing the METR for high-impact entrepreneurs as well as for foundations.

-39 This is driven by the tax wedge between corporate and personal income taxation.
+33 This is driven by the tax wedge between corporate and personal income taxation.
 If both taxes are zero, the inflation will not affect the METR.
 Generally, if the two taxes are equal, inflation will not affect the METR.
 However, when there is a difference between corporate and personal income taxation, inflation will raise or lower the METR.
 When the personal interest tax is higher than the corporate tax, a higher inflation will raise the METR.
-Since the corporate tax is deductible and payments are nominal, the company will raise its payments equal to the inflation pre-corporate tax; the owner will tax this nominal payment at a higher tax rate and, hence,
+Since the corporate tax is deductible and payments are nominal, the company will raise its payments equal to the inflation pre-corporate tax; the owner will tax this nominal payment at a higher tax rate and, hence, obtain a higher METR (since it is a real metric).
+If the corporate tax is higher than the personal tax, the opposite will be true.